LL07-Team-Dowell/100098-Questionnaire/Question3.md

         - Once you get a response from the server display the data in a proper way and home page.
         - To logout , redirect to {logout_URL} .
 4. Build a beautiful home page as your wish .

+### Conclusion :
+Deploy your project onto any deployment service provider .